 “You wanted to see me, Madame Aimée?”
 Answered Jacquelyn.
 She glanced at her own reflection in the mirror and noticed her puffy hazel eyes.

 “Gabriella snuck a word in my ear,” Madam Aimée said, removing her snarl away from Mr. Struthers.
 Jacquelyn faced her, scowling.
 “Now dear, don't be cross with Gabrielle.
 She’s a good friend, and she cares deeply for you.
 Now then-” Madam Aimée paused briefly as she took Jacquelyn's cold hand into hers.
 “I’d like for you to consider in returning to my house to live.
 I just might have a room available soon.”

 “Simmer your temper, love.
-Apparently there’s some miss communication,” she tried to explain.
-“Gabriella saw you crying in the back room, after the gentleman you were talking with had left.
+Apparently, there’s some miscommunication.”
+She explained.
+“Gabriella, saw you crying in the back room after the gentleman you were talking with had left.
 She also heard Mr. Struthers calling you unpleasant names.”

 “Let me think about this for a few days.
 But if I decide to move back into your home…”

 Madam Aimée smiled slightly.

 “Of course not, dear,” she said empathic bearing in mind the redness on her face.
 “It would be understood that you would be just a border and not a courtesan.”
 Madam Aimée reached for her chin, cupping her face gently.
 “You seem so sad.
 I am worried about you.”